Privacy & Data Protection Policy

 2.2 Our site is maintained by Man Bites Dog Ltd, a private limited company registered in England under company number 5156769; whose registered address is Moore House, 13 Black Lion Street, Brighton, BN1 1ND.

 2.3 Our VAT number is GB 244481995.

-2.4 Our data protection officer is Paul Boyd and can be contacted by email at email@example.com, by telephone on +44 20 3650 6300, or by post at 3rd Floor, 1 Bartholomew Lane, London EC2N 2AX.
+2.4 To exercise all relevant rights, queries or complaints please in the first instance write or call the data protection contact, who is the firms Compliance Officer by email at email@example.com, by telephone on +44 20 3650 6300, or by post at 3rd Floor, 1 Bartholomew Lane, London EC2N 2AX.

 2.5 We are regulated by Financial Conduct Authority as an Authorised Payment Institution – No 463951.

 2.6 We are registered as a Money Service Business with Her Majesty’s Revenue & Customs – No 12252143.

 4. Privacy and Personal Data Protection Policy

 The General Data Protection Regulation